unazed/T.A.I.P./README.md

 # T.A.I.P.
-the assembly interpeter [in] python
+the assembly interpeter [in] python (also taip means yes in my language)

 at the moment (2:21 31st May '18), the interpreter supports:
 - simple compilation-error tracebacks